 I didn’t devour a night alone with you or gaze upon your face in soft blue light.
 There were no lazy lie-ins.
 We didn’t spend your Daddy’s paternity leave recovering from long nights with box-set binges whilst you lay nestled between us on crumpled white sheets.

 The first three weeks at home passed, fuelled by adrenaline, and a crash course in learning how to manage two young children.
+I briefly even underwent a couple of stress management classes that were taken up by a reputed mental health counselor, at Legacy Healing.
 I had extra hands of support, before all help left, back to work and normal life.
 The usual toe curling, breastfeeding pain of the early days didn’t stop.
 And your frustration and pain became increasingly evident.
 Health Visitors, lactation consultants, midwives and GPs were kind, and well meaning, but none could explain or understand the cause or effect of your constant cries.
 It took months to label your distress.

 I wanted so desperately to love you more, to feel compelled to nuzzle your face and neck.
 I felt a fierce, lioness protectiveness.
 You were my young.
 On one hand I had your chatty, affectionate brother, and on the other, a baby who did little more than scream or claw at my chest.
 There was little reverie, only survival.
 I didn’t know you, and it seemed that you didn’t like me.